1 9 5 8 – 1 9 6 6 (USA)

 Trisha (Patty Petersen), a young girl whose parents had died was being raised by her uncle, Fred Hawley (Charles Carlson), who had hired a woman to care for her.

 One day, while the Stones were playing touch football in a nearby park, Trisha (who was longing for a family) attached herself to them.
 When Donna and Alex met Fred and Fred learned that Trisha was not happy with him, he allowed the Stones to adopt her.

 The family suffered through all the usual domestic trials and tribulations – such as measles, problems with boyfriends and girlfriends, academic struggles, fibs etc – that were common in family-oriented TV comedies of the late 1950s and early 1960s.

 The show’s theme music, Happy Days, introduced viewers to a half-hour of delightful, wholesome TV entertainment, and even TV critics agreed that The Donna Reed Show was well worth tuning in to see.

 The show remained high in the ratings for an impressive eight years, making it one of American television’s longest-running sitcoms.

-Also appearing regularly on the show were Kathleen Freeman as the Stones’ nosy neighbour, Mrs Wilgus; Harvey Grant and Darryl Richard as Jeff’s friends Philip and Smitty; Candy Moore as Bebe Barnes; and Bob Crane and Ann McCrea as the Stones’ friends and neighbours, Dr Dave and Madge Kelsey.
+Also appearing regularly on the show were Kathleen Freeman as the Stones’ nosy neighbour, Mrs Wilgus; Harvey Grant as Jeff’s friends Philip and Bob Crane and Ann McCrea as the Stones’ friends and neighbours, Dr Dave and Midge Kelsey.

 At the height of the show’s popularity, both Shelley Fabares and Paul Petersen launched singing careers and recorded several hit teenybopper singles, including Johnny Angel (Fabares) and My Dad and She Can’t Find Her Keys (Petersen).